-The course prepares you for the Cambridge (CIE) Syllabus 9699.
+Our A Level Sociology course prepares you for the Cambridge AS and A Level syllabus 9699.

-For the AS in Sociology, you will sit the following 2 papers:
+For the AS in Sociology you will sit the following two papers:

-To complete the full A Level, in addition to the AS papers above, students will take the following paper:
+To complete the full A Level, in addition to the two AS papers above, you will take the following two papers:

 There are Cambridge exam centres in the UK and in over 150 countries.
 We can provide details of the most convenient.